 The OEBB from Vienna to Budapest leaves bang on time, as usual.
 We slowly pull away from the angular confines of Vienna’s newest train station, deserting the infamous and thoroughly impenetrable Viennese bubble for a precious few days.
 I’m momentarily gripped with a sudden panic, similar to when I first left home… am I nervous?
 It becomes apparent I’ve spent too much time living in the ‘safety’ of the worlds most livable city.
 Possibly time to move.

 Crossing the Danube just outside Budapest and a muddled horizon gives away nothing of the ancient city itself.
 Trees and derelict buildings litter the landscape creating a sea of greens and browns ahead and behind.
 Our train slows to a crawl as the number of adjacent tracks starts to grow exponentially.
 Overhead power lines begin to join the fray, as do graffitied sleeper carriages of all shapes and sizes.
 The horn blows loud and shrill clearing the oncoming tracks as an army of rusty brakes squeal against less-than-stainless steel rims.
 Sparks eject from under the train, ricocheting off dusty vegetation laying along the iron lines.
-Through sparks we see the beginnings of long empty platforms outside the misty train windows, ornate flower baskets overflowing with rich autumnal
+Soon, the beginnings of long empty platforms appear outside the misty train windows.
+Ornate flower baskets overflowing with rich, vibrant